M360

 My time working on M360 at Marketer was both challenging and rewarding.
 I’m proud of the improvements we delivered to the platform, the more streamlined experience we created for real estate professionals and the collaborative, user-centered culture we built as a team.
 It reinforced my commitment to thoughtful, research-informed design and strengthened my ability to deliver impact in complex product environments.

 The impact of my work at Marketer was felt in multiple ways.
-By refining core user flows and simplifying complex steps, we reduced friction for real estate professionals leading to better customer satisfaction and adoption rates.
+By refining core user flows and simplifying complex steps, we reduced friction for real estate professionals leading to better customer satisfaction, greater confidence, satisfaction and higher adoption rates.

 By grounding our design decisions in real user insights, I helped shift the product culture to be more research-informed and user-centered.
 My work also supported the design scalability due to the contribution to the design components system as well as contributing to the company’s goals of international growth by ensuring the platform’s UX could adapt to different market needs.
 My contributions also made collaboration with engineering more efficient, reducing inconsistencies and speeding up development.

-This project taught me invaluable lessons about designing for complex B2B products:
+This project taught me invaluable lessons about designing for complex B2B products such as:

 • The power of user research in uncovering real problems and validating solutions.